jphill01/DNA-Barcode-Gap-Coalescent/README.md

 # DNA-Barcode-Gap-Coalescent

-## Calculating the statistical metrics to assess the extent DNA barcode gap overlap/separation
+## Calculating the statistical metrics to assess the extent of DNA barcode gap overlap/separation

 To perform the analysis: